How do you know when the con has stopped?

 My service to you is this: I read the book.
 I read it in a day and a half, and that’s on top of working full time.
 Except for the last few chapters, which run on too much, the story is well paced and laid out in a way that helps the reader experience what Diamond must have felt, especially as a little girl whose surreal lifestyle meant that she grew up not even knowing her closest family members’ real names.

-The parts of this story in which the family meanders through corners of India and other parts of Asia in a rattletrap car makes this seem like one more story of hippie nomads when it begins, but the truly astounding part of this story is the success that at least two of the three children attain.
-Cheryl Diamond herself competed as a national lever swimmer and gymnast (in different nations, including Canada and the U.S.), got recruited as a model at age 16 and published her first book, with a major publisher, at 21.
+The parts of this story in which the family meanders through corners of India and other parts of Asia in a rattletrap car makes this seem like one more story of hippie nomads when it begins.
+The truly astounding part of this story is the success that at least two of the three children attain.
+Cheryl Diamond herself competed as a national lever swimmer and gymnast (in different nations, including Canada and the U.S.).
+Then she became a model at age 16 and published her first book, with a major publisher, at 21.

 All this, and she literally had no legal, legitimate I.D. of any kind, not even a birth certificate.

-Apparently when you ignore certain rules of society and well, the law, it leaves a lot of room for other stuff.
+Apparently when you ignore certain rules of society and well, the law, it leaves a lot of room.
 Her brother was also an elite swimmer and later a model.

 So is this stuff real, is Cheryl Diamond still being conned, or is she in on it?
 If you’re up for a ride, read the book and find out.